 Taste: Sweet and sour

 Each taste links to a different element and can help to enhance the energetic feeling of that element within us.
-Within the world of Ayurveda, this is an important topic, as having the ‘right’ balance of tastes in each meal means we generally feel more balanced energetically too.
-Too much of the ‘bitter’ taste for example, can aggravate the air, ether and wind energies within us, leading to weakness, anxiety, and lack of nourishment in the tissues.
+Within the world of Ayurveda, this is an important topic.
+Having the ‘right’ balance of tastes in each meal means we generally feel more balanced energetically too.
+Too much of the ‘bitter’ taste for example, can aggravate the air, ether and wind energies within us.
+This may lead to weakness, anxiety, and lack of nourishment in the tissues.

-The earth element is linked to the sweet and sour tastes, which both help to nourish the body, build tissues, provide an emotional sense of comfort, as well as helping the body absorb vitamins and nutrients efficiently.
-The ‘sweet’ taste doesn’t just refer to sugars though, so if you’re looking to feel more grounded, try adding more sweet foods to your meals in the form of rice, basil, cashews, dates, milk, bananas, melon, beetroot, sweet potato, cardamom and cinnamon.
+The earth element is linked to sweet and sour tastes, which help to nourish our body, build tissues, provide an emotional sense of comfort, and help us to absorb vitamins and nutrients efficiently.
+The ‘sweet’ taste doesn’t just refer to sugars though.
+So if you’re looking to feel more grounded, try adding more sweet foods to your meals in the form of rice, basil, cashews, dates, milk, bananas, melon, beetroot, sweet potato, cardamom and cinnamon.
 Sour foods include grapefruit, lemon, lime, pickles, tomatoes, bread, vinegar, and garlic.

 Sight: Nature and the colour red